Create your course landing page

 Most of the components of the course landing page are inputs during the course creation process during the publishing phase.

 Your course title is one of the strongest factors for learners to find and enroll in your course.
-Use keywords to improve the searchability of your course.
+Think of keywords to improve the searchability of your course.
 Be concise, specific, and keep it within 60 characters or less.

 A clear course subtitle provides a brief overview of what course is about and sets the right expectations for what your students will learn.
-Keep it to 120 characters, use 1 or 2 related keywords, and mention 3-4 of the most important areas that you’ve covered during your course.
-Visit our course title and subtitle quality standards to ensure you meet our requirements.
+Keep it to 120 characters and mention 3-4 of the most important areas that you’ve covered during your course.
+Include relevant keywords in your subtitle.
+Visit our course title and subtitle quality standards to ensure you meet our requirements

 - How will this course help them in their lives, personally or professionally?